anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 - 'db' is the name of the database
 - 'db_user' is the name of the user of the database
-- 'db_password' must be the pasword to the database
+- 'db_password' must be the password to the database

 Then if you click 'Run Below', it will create the Encounter Events tables for each set of variables used in the paper.